 Hello!
 I am Kit Jai.
 I graduated from the University of Hong Kong (HKU) with a MPhil degree in Psychology in 2021 and obtained my bachelor degree from HKU in 2019.
-I am interested in Social-Cognitive Psychology, Judgment and Decision Making (JDM), especially in but not limited to health related contexts, Emotions (e.g. Anxiety, Regret), Mental Health, Neurodiversity, as well as Open Scholarship, Meta Science, and Scientific Reform.
-I just started my PhD in the Chinese University of Hong Kong (CUHK).
+My research focuses on Social-Cognitive Psychology, Judgment and Decision Making (JDM), especially in but not limited to health related contexts, Emotions (e.g. Anxiety, Regret), Mental Health, as well as Open Scholarship, Meta Science, and Scientific Reform.
+I am currently a PhD student in the Chinese University of Hong Kong (CUHK).
 I plan to focus on the intersection between JDM, neighbouring Cognitive-Behavioral Sciences, and Mental Health in my PhD and future research career:

-1) Mental health communication and promotion with insights from Cognitive-Behavioral Sciences (Cognitive Psychology, Social-Cultural Psychology, Motivational Psychology, JDM/Behavioral Economics, Consumer Psychology, Health Psychology), adjustments based on individual, cultural and contextual moderators, treatment utilization, self-help, and engagements (e.g. in digital mental health contexts) [Feel free to contact me regarding my research proposal/ideas.
+1) Mental health communication and promotion with insights from Cognitive-Behavioral Sciences (Cognitive Psychology, Social-Cultural Psychology, Motivational Psychology, JDM/Behavioral Economics, Consumer Research, Health Psychology), adjustments based on individual, cultural and contextual moderators, treatment utilization, self-help, and engagements (e.g. in digital mental health contexts) [Feel free to contact me regarding my research proposal/ideas.
 It would be great to collaborate],

 2) External stigma, self-stigma, perceived stigma, perceived attitudes, perceived risks (e.g. of being stigmatized, of being discriminated, of being found out, face concerns, career risks, educational risks, etc), perceived benefits, preferences in decisions of disclosure/non-disclosure of mental health difficulties and neurodivergent conditions and help-seeking decisions,

 3) Culture and shared/collaborative decision making, service user-clinician communication, decision training, and boosting,

 4) Heuristics and biases, action-inaction, regulatory focus, risk attitudes, risk preferences, and risk perceptions of treatments of clinicians and service users,